-- Make homemade frozen treats – We have an ice cream maker that we have only used once and I don’t think that is acceptable.
+- Make homemade frozen treats - We have an ice cream maker that we have only used once and I don't think that is acceptable.
 Think of all that homemade ice cream we are missing out on.
 We've already made some amazing frozen yogurt.

 - Visit every location on the "10 Breathtakingly Beautiful Lancashire Views" list - 10 amazing views no more than an hour from us.
 I bet there will be some amazing sunrises and sunsets there.

-- Spend the afternoon and evening on a rooftop bar – wine optional.
-Baby optional too!
+- Spend the afternoon and evening on a rooftop bar - wine optional.